nathansmith339/A3-Project/README.md

 List any bugs with priority number included:

 - [x] - Bug squashed!
-- [ ] - Existing bug with priority and description
+- [ ] Existing bug with priority and description
   * [3] High priority, detrimental to program function
   * [2] - Moderate priority, potentially affects program function in certain circumstances.
-  * [3] - Low priority, usually visual things like capitalization/spacing errors, output formatting
+  * [1] - Low priority, usually visual things like capitalization/spacing errors, output formatting

 BUGS:
-    [x] - [3] First line of output has an extra space
+- [ ] [3] (example) First line of output has an extra space
+  - extra detail about it

 ---------
 Wishlist
 ---------

-    [ ] - Example
+- [ ] Example item
+  - details about it
+- [ ] Another item